MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-teams.md

 - With your tenant's default file permissions set to *Specific people* (only the people the user specifies), creating a Loop component in a group chat with more than 20 members requires the sender to manually select the permission options for the component.
 - Searching for Loop components in Teams search or Outlook email search returns a link to the Loop component, not the message itself that contained the Loop component link.
 - Loop components are disabled in most federated environments.
-- External recipients of emails aren't able to view or collaborate on a Loop component.
+- External recipients of emails aren't able to view or collaborate on a Loop component unless your organization has enabled sharing with the receipients of that email.
 - Loop components don't load if the file was moved to a different library.
 If the file is moved to a different folder within the same library, then the Loop components continue to load in the message containing the link to the Loop component.

 ## Related topics